sparkspay/sparks/doc/README.md

-Dash Core 0.12.1
+Sparks Core 0.12.1
 =====================

 This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
-You can [download Dash Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.
+You can [download Sparks Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------